 1ST RECRUIT TRAINING BATTALION

 Our full-time soldiers undergo 83 days of training and our part-time soldiers complete 35 days.
 During this time they make a transition from civilian to soldier.
-Essentially, they are training to be able to shoot, move, communicate, survive and adapt; the skills required of the modern soldier.
+Essentially, they are training to be able to shoot, move, communicate, survive and adapt; the skills and values required of the modern soldier.

 They must be able to effectively employ service weapons, navigate, operate communications equipment, survive in multiple threat environments in various terrain, by day and by night, against both conventional and unconventional threats including nuclear, biological, chemical, radiological, and improvised explosive weapons.
 Soldiers must be comfortable in uncertain, volatile, complex and ambiguous situations; this is essential to achieve mission success on the contemporary battlefield.

 Most importantly, Australian soldiers are instilled with the Defence values and core soldier behaviours.
 They must live the values of courage, integrity, respect, and excellence.
 They must be:

 - physically tough

 - and show respect.

 By doing so they have earned the title of being an Australian soldier and carry the ANZAC legend forward.

 The 1st Recruit Training Battalion (1RTB) is structured in much the same way as an infantry battalion, with a battalion headquarters, subordinate training companies, and a support company.

 Each recruit training company at 1RTB is commanded by a commissioned officer of the rank of Major known as the Officer Commanding or OC.